Are you tired of finding your Jack Russell chewing up the hose, stolen socks, newspapers, pot plants, and more every day!

-If its a puppy that’s chewing then this is normal.
+If it’s a puppy that’s chewing, then this is normal.
 Puppies chew because their new teeth are growing in.
 The teething process is the same for babies.
 The gums swell and bleed as the adult teeth try to break through the gums.
-The puppies are in pain and to relieve the pain, they chew.
+The puppies are in pain, and to relieve the pain, they chew.

 Unfortunately, puppies can’t tell the difference between your £300 pair of Prada shoes and your old, worn-out pair of sneakers that you were about to discard.

-Puppy Proofing Your Home
+1. Puppy Proofing Your Home

-Keep Your Puppy Contained
+2. Keep Your Puppy Contained

 The second preventative measure is to keep your puppy confined to an area when he first comes home.

-Meaty Ice Cubes For Teething Puppies
+3. Meaty Ice Cubes For Teething Puppies

-How To Stop Chewing In Older Dogs
+How To Stop Chewing In Older Dogs?

-Fill the hole with peanut butter or your dogs favourite treats.
-A bored or stressed dog will be kept occupied and stress free for ages trying to get to the food in the hole.
+- Fill the hole with peanut butter or your dog’s favourite treats.
+A bored or stressed dog will be kept occupied and stress-free for ages trying to get to the food in the hole.

 Stop Your Jack Russell Jumping On People and Counter Tops

 However, I soon put a stop to this.
-I will let you know how but first, lets take a look at some of the reasons why you should teach your Jack Russell Terrier not to jump up.
+I will let you know how, but first, let’s look at some of the reasons you should teach your Jack Russell Terrier not to jump up.
 Your Jack Russell is not a large dog, but he can still frighten or knock over a small child or even an adult if he lunges at them unexpectedly.

-Also, while I don’t think that all dogs that jump up on people do so because they are displaying dominance over them, I do believe this is a good reason not to encourage it.
+Also, while I don’t think that all dogs that jump up on people do so because they are displaying dominance over them, I believe this is a good reason not to encourage it.

-The truth is that if you haven’t been able to do anything about your JRT jumping on people, or tables, furniture and counter tops etc, then your dog could already believe he is in charge.
-If this is the case, allowing him to jump up only strengthens his belief that he is the alpha dog, and leader of his human “pack.”
+The truth is that if you haven’t been able to do anything about your JRT jumping on people, or tables, furniture and countertops etc., then your dog could already believe he is in charge.
+If this is the case, allowing him to jump up only strengthens his belief that he is the alpha dog and leader of his human “pack.”

 Jumping Up On Counter Tops

-How to Get your Jack Russell to Stop Jumping On People
+How to Get your Jack Russell to Stop Jumping On People?

-Next, have one of your friends or a family member do the same thing.
-After doing this exercise with your dog several times all you will need to say is “no” and your dog will stop.
+- Next, have one of your friends or a family member do the same thing.
+After doing this exercise with your dog several times, all you will need to say is “no”, and your dog will stop.

-It might take him a day, a week or a bit longer to get the idea and stop altogether but remember, its a habit that he has developed.
-Habits can be broken, but need time.
+- It might take him a day, a week or a bit longer to get the idea and stop altogether but remember, it’s a habit that he has developed.
+Habits can be broken but need time.

-How To Stop Your Jack Russell Jumping On The Counter
+How To Stop Your Jack Russell Jumping On The Counter?

-The cans should be laid flat and to the back of the counter so your dog doesn’t notice them when he jumps up.
+- The cans should be laid flat, and to the back of the counter so your dog doesn’t notice them when he jumps up.

-Ignore him!
+- Ignore him!
 Don’t fuss over him or the mess.
 He will return, so you need to quickly and quietly remove all traces of food, leave the room and act as if nothing had happened.

 Solving Jack Russell Aggression

-Make a Clear Distinction For Your Puppy
+2. Make a Clear Distinction For Your Puppy

 After your puppy calms down, try playing with him again.
 Consistently say “Ouch” when he nips you, but never yell at him no matter how hard he nips you.

-Dog to Dog Aggression
+4. Dog to Dog Aggression

 They simply want to attack them for no reason.
 This is the Jack Russell that runs up to any dog, regardless of size, and starts a fight!
-Socialization is the answer to this type of aggression.
+Socialisation is the answer to this type of aggression.

-Socializing an Aggressive Jack Russell
+Socialising an Aggressive Jack Russell

-Put a muzzle on him and take him to the dog park every single day.
+Put a muzzle on him and take him to the dog park every day.
 Just make sure you keep him on a leash!

 The more he’s around other dogs, the less frightened or antagonistic he’ll be.
 Love him and praise him when he behaves appropriately.
-Love really does conquer all.
+Love does conquer all.
 Whatever you do, never intercept a dog fight!